L2D-Summer2025-DH/Data_Handling/site/built/01-data_frames_1.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- <kbd>Pandas</kbd> package contains useful functions to work with DataFrames.
+- The `Pandas` package provides powerful tools for working with tabular data in DataFrames.
-- The <kbd>iloc</kbd> property is used to index and slice a DataFrame.
+- The `.loc` property is used to index and slice a DataFrame using label-based indexing.
-- <kbd>describe</kbd> function is used to obtain a statistical summary of basic data features.
+- The `describe()` function returns a statistical summary of a DataFrame’s numeric columns.
-- The simplest method for data visualisation, is to use Pandas' in-built functionality.
+- A simple way to visualise data is to use Pandas’ built-in plotting functionality.
-- `Matplotlib` is a comprehensive library for creating static, animated, and interactive visualizations, in Python.
+- `Matplotlib` is a comprehensive library for creating static, animated and interactive visualisations in Python.

 ::::::::::::::::::::::::::::::::::::::::::::::::